MileHacker Logo

 Shared Taxis

 The main method of public transport within the town is shared taxis.
-These are regular sedans that operate along common routes, picking up and dropping off multiple passengers heading in similar directions.
+These are regular sedans that operate along common routes, learning and dropping off multiple passengers heading in similar directions.
 They are a cost-effective and common way for locals and tourists to get around.

 System Overview